 In 2012, the Indian government stated that 22% of Indian population is below its official poverty limit.
 The latest poverty line is targeted at Rs 32 in villages, Rs 47 in cities.
 Read more here.

 When a majority of the population are struggling to meet even the basic needs of life, there it’s logical that the percentage of people with surplus cash to invest will be low.
 Lack of capital is a major reason why most Indians do not invest in stocks.

 “I don’t have time” – a common statement among the 9-to-5 working people in India, unwilling to take charge of their financial future.

 A majority of the population are either too busy in their day job or are ignorant towards investing.
 They always delay investing in the market, considering they will do so in future.
 This unwillingness or laziness among the people is a big reason for less participation of Indians in the stock market.

 9. Preference towards physical assets like land, gold etc

 People still have a love for gold, lands, FDs etc. Many people consider investing in Real Estate, gold etc easier in India compared to paper assets, as this has been traditionally followed.

 Investing in a land in your village, or buying gold jewelry form your local jeweler shop seems simple compared to opening a trading account which will further require the access to internet, computers etc. The natural tendency of Indians towards physicals assets is a big rationale for poor participation in the stock market.

-There are many people who enters the market just to try their luck.
+There are many people who enter the market just to try their luck.
 Once these people lose money in stocks, they practically leave the market forever.
 These inappropriate ways of investing reduce the total number of active investors/traders in India.

 Although, there are few other reasons also like lack of accessibility, low earning of people, volatility etc, however, the main points are covered in the post.

 That’s all.
 I hope this post on ‘#9 Reasons why most Indians do not invest in stocks’ is useful to the readers.